Skip to main content

 Production (multi-zonal)

-For a "production" (multi-zone) deployment, the following machines are used:
+For a "production" (multi-zonal) deployment, the following machines are used:

 AZMachinevCoresRAMLocal Storage